nreigl/git-for-economists/tutorialscript.md

 ```

+## Switch to GUI

+Open the folder in VS Code and show the audiance around.

 ## 4. Github

 Here we will show how to create a public repo on github, setup the repo, link the remote, pull and push to the repo.Here we will show how to create a public repo on github, setup the repo, link the remote, pull and push to the repo.